RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Introduction

 Previous studies on this topic only focus on rib segmentation~\cite{staal2007automatic} and trivialize rib labeling as a counting process~\cite{Wu2021DevelopmentAE,lenga2018deep}, which underestimates the challenges of false merging and neglects that anatomical labeling of ribs is clinically more desirable.
-Besides, tracing-based rib segmentation and centerline extraction is highly sensitive to initially detected seed points and vulnerable to local ambiguities\cite{shen2004tracing,klinder2007automated}.
+Tracing-based rib segmentation and centerline extraction methods are highly sensitive to initially detected seed points and vulnerable to local ambiguities\cite{shen2004tracing,klinder2007automated}.
 Although the deep learning-based method is robust as it learns hierarchical visual features from raw voxels\cite{wu2012learning}, it does not consider the sparsity and elongated geometry of ribs.
-Moreover, there is no public dataset on this topic, making it difficult to benchmark existing methods and develop downstream applications.
+Moreover, there is no public dataset on this topic, making it difficult to benchmark existing methods and develop downstream applications such as image-based modeling and simulations~\cite{Zhang2013,Zhang2016Book}.

-To tackle these problems, We first develop a benchmark for rib labeling and anatomical centerline extraction, named \emph{RibSeg v2}, including manually inspected annotations of 660 chest-abdomen CT scans (15,466 individual ribs) from \emph{RibFrac} dataset\cite{jin2020deep}.
-In addition, we formulate rib labeling as the task of segmenting ribs from CT scans and labeling the binary segmentation into 24 instances, and benchmark the \emph{RibSeg} with a pipeline including a deep learning-based method for rib labeling and a TEASAR-based\cite{teasar} method for rib anatomical centerline extraction.
+To tackle these problems, we first develop a benchmark for rib labeling and anatomical centerline extraction, named \emph{RibSeg v2}, including manually inspected annotations of 660 chest-abdomen CT scans (15,466 individual ribs) from \emph{RibFrac} dataset\cite{jin2020deep}.
+In addition, we formulate rib labeling as the task of segmenting ribs from CT scans and labeling the binary segmentation into 24 instances, and benchmark the \emph{RibSeg} with a pipeline including a deep learning-based method for rib labeling and skeletonization-based~\cite{teasar} methods for rib anatomical centerline extraction.
 We further compared the data representations of CT scans as dense voxel grids and sparse point clouds, respectively, and proposed various metrics for each task to perform comprehensive evaluations.